AnthonyLatsis/swift-evolution/proposals/0000-map-sorting.md

 chats.sort { $0.lastMsg.date > $1.lastMsg.date }
 ```

-In many circumstances, this syntax can cause issues:
+In many circumstances, this approach can cause issues:
-* The `$0.property < $1.property` syntax often leads to copy-and-paste bugs, since it requires duplicating the property accessor before and after the comparison operator.
+* The `$0.property < $1.property` syntax often leads to copy-and-paste bugs.
 * For long property names, this syntax can be especially verbose since it requires repeating the property name twice.
 * When the values are expensive to retrieve or calculate, this type of predicate becomes an obstacle for optimizations.
 It may be desirable to trade memory for speed such that each value is computed once per element rather than O(*n* log*n*) times.
 For an ϴ(*n*) operation, this optimization can theoretically speed up sorting by a factor of 10 for an array of 1000 elements.
 This is called the  [Schwartzian Transform](https://en.wikipedia.org/wiki/Schwartzian_transform).